ga4gh/data-security/AAI/AAIConnectProfile.md

     3. A user's withdrawal of this agreement does not need to apply to previously generated access tokens.

-7. When a Broker acts as a Visa Issuer then it adheres to [Conformance for Visa Issuers](#conformance-for-visa-issuers) section of this specification.
+7. When a Broker acts as a Visa Issuer then it MUST adhere to the [Conformance for Visa Issuers](#conformance-for-visa-issuers) section of this specification.

-    When a Broker provides Visas from other Visa Issuers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Visa, i.e. the Visa Issuer).
+    When a Broker provides Visas from other Visa Issuers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the [Claims](#term-claim) from such tokens and any such assurances are made by the issuer of the Visa, i.e. the Visa Issuer).

 {% hr3 %}